 Bmitzvah

-Honor this highlighted time in your child’s life through the lens of Jewish culture and tradition.
+Celebrate your child’s journey through the lens of Jewish culture and tradition

 AGES 12+

-To elaborate, we firmly believe there is no one way to do a Bmitzvah, The journey is specific to you.
+Our approach is grounded in joy, curiosity, and authenticity.
+The BMitzvah journey is guided by Daphna and supported by the Beineinu teaching team, forming a consistent partnership with a dedicated BMitzvah coach.
+We firmly believe there is no one way to do a Bmitzvah, The journey is specific to you.
 We will work with you from start to finish crafting a pathway that is meaningful, relevant and fulfilling.
-Our work together will involve a consistent partnership with a Beineinu BMitzvah coach, with regular private sessions ranging from 45-60 minutes.

 We work with students of all levels of ability and learning needs.
 We can teach participants to read Hebrew, and some choose to learn from a transliterated version of the text.